magarena/magarena/release/README.txt

 muppet
 ShawnieBoy

+- show unimplemented card image in color on mouse over in card explorer

+- add watermark to card image to indicate card is transformable in CardViewer

 - add Korean to card text combo in download images dialog.

 - update card images to SOI release